jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 └── webpack.config.js
 ```

 Configuring Webpack is very straight foward.
 For the simplest of setups all that's needed is the location of the main entry file and where to output the bundled file.
-In a future post we'll look at how to set up multiple entry and output files.
+A future post in the series will cover how to set up multiple entry and output files.

 **webpack.config.js**